apache/pulsar-site/docs/functions-package-java.md

 For the runtime Java version, refer to [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation) according to your target Pulsar version.

 :::

+There are two methods to package Java Functions:

 ## Package as JAR